 3. Many Jobs In The Financial Industry

-Amsterdam has much more jobs in the financial and tech industry than The Hague, attracting a different type of expat, usually younger expats than those in The Hague.
+Amsterdam has many more jobs in the financial and tech industry than The Hague, attracting a different type of expat, usually younger expats than those in The Hague.
 The financial sector in Amsterdam is concentrated in the southern part of town, called the Zuid-As.

 4. Many Cultural Events And Parties